anoma/nspec/docs/architecture-2/engines/basic-types.juvix.md

 import Data.Map as Containers;
 ```

-## Common types defined in the standard library
+## Common types defined in external libraries

-These are fundamental types provided by the standard library, which form the
+The following are fundamental types provided by the Juvix standard library,
-building blocks for more complex types in the architecture.
+which form the building blocks for more complex types in the architecture.

 - **Nat**: Represents natural numbers (non-negative integers).
 Used for counting
   and indexing.